binini11/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles displays contetof file to screen.
 4-lastlines displays last recent lines  of file.
 5-firstlines displays first lines of a file.
+6-third_line display the third line inside of a file